redox-os/orbtk/README.md

 system.
 The best way to do this is documented [by the SDL2 crate](https://github.com/AngryLawyer/rust-sdl2#user-content-requirements).

+You will also need to use the [nightly build of Rust](https://github.com/rust-lang-nursery/rustup.rs/blob/master/README.md#working-with-nightly-rust) to use orbtk.

 ## Examples

 You find the examples in the `examples/` directory.